We become an active listener for clients with issues such as depression and grief, offering support and making referrals to specialists if needed.

 2. Medical Stabilization and Support

 This is our specialty.
-Half of our care management staff are Masters prepared Registered Nurses.
+Half of our care management staff are Registered Nurses.
 This allows us to take complex medical cases and stabilize them.
 We attend medical appointments, facilitate between specialists and monitor client symptoms.

 3. Screen, arrange and monitor in-home care and services